 Primary vs. Secondary Insurance

-If you are enrolled in the Student Health Insurance Plan and another health insurance carrier, the Student Health Insurance Plan will always be considered a secondary payer.
-This means that all claims will first go through your other insurance and will then be processed by the Student Health Insurance Plan.
-In order to avoid any claims problems, it is important to notify your providers of both plans.
+When you are enrolled in the Student Health Insurance Plan and another health insurance carrier, the Student Health Insurance Plan is always a secondary payer.
+This means that all claims are processed first through your other insurance and then processed by the Student Health Insurance Plan.
+To avoid any claims issues, please notify your providers of both plans.
 Please contact BCBS Coordination of Benefits at (888) 799-1888 for more information.

 Prescription Drug Coverage

 The Student Health Insurance Plan’s prescription drug coverage is administered by Catamaran.
-Prescription drugs may be obtained on campus at the HUHS Pharmacy or at most retail pharmacies.
+Prescriptions may be filled on campus at the HUHS Pharmacy or at most retail pharmacies.
 For copay/coinsurance information, please review the Prescription Drug Plan Summary.